 In this paper, we present descriptive and causal analyses of offshore ownership in the residential property market in the United Kingdom.
 In the first descriptive part, we document the scale of offshore ownership and analyze its geography and long-run trends.
-In the second part on causes, we provide evidence on the role of tax and secrecy in shaping offshore ownership.
-In the third part on consequences, we estimate the real effects of offshore ownership on property prices as well as vacancy rates.
+In the second part, on causes, we provide evidence on the role of tax and secrecy in shaping offshore ownership.
+In the third part, on consequences, we estimate the real effects of offshore ownership on property prices as well as vacancy rates.

 Our analysis combines micro-data from multiple sources.
 First, the land register serves to delimit the set of properties with corporate owners.
-Second, a comprehensive database of transaction prices allows us to estimate the value of these properties as well as their share of the market.
+Second, a comprehensive database of transaction prices allows us to estimate the value of these properties and their share of the market.
 Combining these two sources is far from trivial as it requires unbundling transactions and land titles to the level of single properties using natural language processing techniques.
-Third, a global firm database serves us to unwind corporate ownership structures and identify U.K. properties that are controlled indirectly through offshore corporations.
+Third, a global firm database serves us to unwind corporate ownership structures and identify UK properties that are controlled indirectly through offshore corporations.
 Fourth, a database with information from offshore data leaks (e.g. Panama Papers and Paradise Papers) allows us to learn about the beneficial owners behind the offshore corporations controlling U.K. properties.
 Fifth, administrative data on vacant dwellings allows us to measure the utilization of the housing stock at the district level.

-The descriptive analysis suggests that corporations in offshore tax havens - most commonly the British Virgin Islands, Jersey and Guernsey - own residential properties in the United Kingdom worth around £80 billion.
-This is four times more than the combined holdings of corporations in other foreign countries such as the United States, Japan and France.
-The importance of offshore ownership varies strongly across market segments: offshore corporations own around 1.5% of the overall residential market but their market share is almost ten times larger in the most expensive market segments.1 Today's high levels of offshore property ownership reflects a steeply increasing long-run trend, in particular a spectacular offshore boom in the period 2005-2015.
-The beneficial owners of the properties are mostly overseas: almost two thirds in Africa, Asia and the Middle East; much fewer in North America and neighboring European countries; and around 15% are round-tripping investors resident in the United Kingdom.2
+The descriptive analysis suggests that corporations in offshore tax havens (e.g. British Virgin Islands, Jersey, and Guernsey) own residential properties in the United Kingdom worth around \pounds 80 billion, four times more than the combined holdings of corporations in non-haven countries (e.g. United States, Japan and France).
+The importance of offshore ownership varies strongly across market segments: offshore corporations own around 1.5% of the overall residential market, but their market share is almost ten times larger in the most expensive market segments.1 These relatively high levels of offshore property ownership reflect a steeply increasing long-run trend, in particular a spectacular offshore boom in the period 2005-2015.
+The beneficial owners of the properties are much more frequently in Africa, Asia, and the Middle East than in North America and Europe; and around 15% are round-tripping investors resident in the United Kingdom.2